Food Drive Frequently Asked Questions

 I am part of an organization with multiples sites – can we do a food drive at all locations?

-Please contact Katherine Avila at FoodDrive@accfb.org for details.
+Please contact FoodDrive@accfb.org for details.

 How can we get more involved?

 The most precious resource for the Food Bank are monetary donations – because of our bulk buying power and vast purchasing network, we can turn every $1 donation into 2 meals.
-Start a Virtual Food Drive at www.vfd-accfb.org to harness our buying power and do our shopping for us!
+Start a Virtual Food Drive at donate.accfb.org/vfd to harness our buying power and do our shopping for us!

 Another great way to get involved is volunteering at our warehouse or at a food distribution.